kojiro5150/phdss-instructions/sovereignty.md

     repeat this section under any circumstances.
 Cover all three hypothesis levels (intrapsychic/transferential, systemic/incentive-based, strategic/institutional)
     in a single instance.
 Do not open a second Multi-Hypothesis Frame block later in the output with alternative or additional hypotheses.
+If multiple pressure dynamics are present (e.g., timeline urgency AND workforce anxiety), analyse all of them within the single Multi-Hypothesis Frame block — do not open the heading a second time for the second topic.
   - **Early Warning Signals** — appears EXACTLY ONCE in the output.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of output,
     matched by parseDashboard() regex.